Château Quintus 2015 - Saint Émilion Grand Cru

 About the wine:

 With the 2015 vintage, Quintus reaches a new level of consistency and depth.
-Building on its remarkable tannins, the wine displays fruit that is both taut and smooth.
-As it nears the end of its aging, it develops beautiful, luxurious aromas of wood and leather (like the interior of a British car...).
-The only downside: a rather noticeable alcohol content.
+Building on its remarkable tannins, the wine displays fruit that is both crisp and smooth.
+As it nears the end of its aging process, it develops beautiful, luxurious aromas of wood and leather (reminiscent of the interior of a British car...).
+The only drawback: its alcohol content remains quite pronounced.

 About the estate:

-Formerly Château Tertre-Daugay, it was renamed following its acquisition by Domaines Clarence Dillon (Haut-Brion) during the 2011 harvest.
+Formerly Château Tertre-Daugay, it was renamed after its acquisition by Domaines Clarence Dillon (Haut-Brion) during the 2011 harvest.
 The estate expanded with the purchase of 13 hectares from Château l’Arrosée (which will no longer be produced) in October 2013.
-The technical teams at Haut-Brion, under the direction of Jean-Philippe Delmas, are actively working to bring together the best plots from both vineyards.
-Much is expected from this takeover of a historic Saint-Émilion cru.
-The second wine is named Le Dragon de Quintus, a reference to the statue that now dominates the western Saint-Émilion landscape from Tertre Daugay.
+The technical teams at Haut-Brion, led by Jean-Philippe Delmas, are actively working to bring together the best plots from both vineyards.
+There are high expectations for this takeover of a historic Saint-Émilion cru.
+The second wine is named Le Dragon de Quintus, a reference to the statue that now overlooks the western part of Saint-Émilion from Tertre Daugay.

 James Suckling